thesse1/webmethods-api-gateway-staging/README.md

 All pipelines must be triggered manually by clicking on `Queue`.
 No triggers are defined to start the pipelines automatically.

 > Note: Only one API Gateway Staging pipeline may run at one point in time.
 Parallel running builds might interfere while using the BUILD environment at the same time.
 Before starting an API Gateway Staging pipeline, make sure that there is no API Gateway Staging pipeline currently executing.
-If you want to promote an API to STAGE-INT and PROD-INT or to STAGE-EXT and PROD-EXT, use the wm_{test_}apigw_staging_deploy_to_stage_int_and_prod_int pipeline or the wm_{test_}apigw_staging_deploy_to_stage_ext_and_prod_ext instead of queuing a STAGE build and a PROD build in one go.
+If you want to promote an API to STAGE_INT and PROD_INT or to STAGE_EXT and PROD_EXT, use the wm_{test_}apigw_staging_deploy_to_stage_int_and_prod_int pipeline or the wm_{test_}apigw_staging_deploy_to_stage_ext_and_prod_ext instead of queuing a STAGE build and a PROD build in one go.

 The API Gateway Staging solution was developed for Azure DevOps Server 2019.
 This version offers no simple way to prevent parallel invocations of build pipelines.
 In later versions, this could be accomplished using Environments and Exclusive Locks.

 Each deployment piplines consists of two jobs for build and deployment which can be executed on different agents using different credentials.
-Each job only contains steps connecting the agent with one API Gateway (either BUILD or CONFIG/DEV-INT/DEV-EXT/STAGE-INT/STAGE-EXT/PROD-INT/PROD-EXT).
+Each job only contains steps connecting the agent with one API Gateway (either BUILD or CONFIG/DEV_INT/DEV_EXT/STAGE_INT/STAGE_EXT/PROD_INT/PROD_EXT).
 The pipeline can be executed in distributed deployments in which different agents must be used for accessing the different API Gateway environments.

 Each pipeline is configured twice - for both tenants.
 The pipelines with names starting with wm_test_apigw_staging operate on the playground environments; the pipelines with names starting with wm_apigw_staging (without "test_") operate on the real-world environments.

 ### wm_{test_}apigw_staging_deploy_to_dev_int and dev_ext

-These pipelines will propagate the APIs and other API Gateway assets in the selected API project to the DEV-INT or DEV-EXT environment.
+These pipelines will propagate the APIs and other API Gateway assets in the selected API project to the DEV_INT or DEV_EXT environment.

 The following parameters can/must be provided for this pipeline: